 - Jira Software Data Center 8.11

-- Jira Service Desk Data Center 4.11
+- Jira Service Management Data Center 4.11

-- Confluence Data Center 7.7 (Coming soon)
+- Confluence Data Center 7.7

 - Bitbucket Data Center 7.5 (Coming soon)

-JIT provisioning enables Atlassian applications to better integrate with your identity provider (IdP) of choice, as new users are created and updated dynamically when they log in, based on Security Assertion Markup Language (SAML) or OpenID Connect (OIDC) assertions sent by the IdP.
+Just-in-time provisioning enables Atlassian applications to better integrate with your identity provider (IdP) of choice, as users are created and updated dynamically when they log in, based on Security Assertion Markup Language (SAML) or OpenID Connect (OIDC) assertions sent by the IdP.
 This eliminates the need to create user accounts in advance.
 For example, let’s say you recently added an employee to your organization.
 Without JIT provisioning, you would need to also manually add that user in Jira, Confluence, and so on.
 With JIT provisioning enabled, a new user can use SAML or OIDC single sign-on (SSO) to log in for the first time, and they will be automatically added to the products they need to hit the ground running.

 Here’s how it works: JIT provisioning extends the SAML or OIDC protocol to pass user attributes from your central IdP to our apps.
-From the central directory, you can create new users and authorize their app access, rather than creating a new user in the central directory, authorizing their app access, and then creating a corresponding account for that user in the given Atlassian apps.
-Instead, users trigger the creation of those accounts automatically the first time they log in to an app.
+From the central directory, you can create users and authorize their app access, rather than creating a user in the central directory, authorizing their app access, and then creating a corresponding account for that user in the given Atlassian apps.
+Instead, users trigger the creation of those user accounts automatically the first time they log in to an app.
 Before JIT, this kind of automation was not possible, and each account required manual creation by an IT admin or manager.

 A seamless user experience helps build team effectiveness